Menu

 • An “anterior cradle” that holds all of the parts together and provides shaping force

-(Above, left) The scalp hair is shaved around the ear to facilitate adherence of the “posterior cradle” against the scalp.
-(Above, right) The posterior cradle is placed.
+The scalp hair is shaved around the ear to facilitate adherence of the “posterior cradle” against the scalp.
+The posterior cradle is placed.
 The arrow is pointing to the “posterior conformer” that helps to shape the inner rim cartilage.
-(Below, left) Placement of the “retractor system” to shape and hold the rim in position (black arrows).
+Placement of the “retractor system” to shape and hold the rim in position (black arrows).
 Dr. Velargo artistically shapes the ear with these retractors.
 A soft compressible “conchal former” is placed within the conchal cavity (blue arrow).
 This does NOT block hearing and is used to help shape the ear as well.
-(Below, right) The clear and perforated “anterior cradle” attaches to the “posterior cradle,” allowing mild forces to be applied to the conchal former and retractor system.
+The clear and perforated “anterior cradle” attaches to the “posterior cradle,” allowing mild forces to be applied to the conchal former and retractor system.

 Using these four parts, Dr. Velargo artistically reshapes the cartilage of the deformed ear into the desired curvature and shape of a normal ear.

 Most misshapen ears do NOT significantly self-correct.
-New research suggests that 70% of the ears deformed at infancy either stay the same or get worse.
+New research suggests that 70% of deformed ears at infancy either stay the same or get worse.

 EarWell is covered by many health insurance plans.
 We will work with you and your insurance company to try and obtain coverage for the EarWell procedure.